sqlhabit/sql-mdn-docs/README.md

 Go over all config keys and assign them a value.

-#### Configure page type
+#### Configure page types

-Set a page type depending whether you're documenting an actual keyword (statement/clause/etc) or writing an explainer on how to use a keyword in another database (misc):
+Set page types depending whether you're documenting an actual keyword (statement/clause/etc) or writing an explainer on how to use a keyword in another database (misc):

 * **statement** (SELECT, INSERT, etc)
 * **clause** (FROM, WHERE, etc)